btimby/django-proxysql/README.rst

 distributes queries to each equally.
 It also notes if a peer fails and stops sending queries to that peer until it recovers.

-This project was developed for MySQL and it's kin, but could be used with any Django compatible database engine.
+This project was developed for MySQL, Galera and ProxySQL.
+However it could be used with any Django compatible database engine.
 Most likely the connection error detection would need to be adapted (as ``MySQLdb.Error`` is used to detect failure).

+``django-proxysql`` can be used without ProxySQL (for instance, your peers could be Galera cluster nodes), or with a different load balancer such as MaxScale.
+You can also combine this with multidb, where your Django router routes between multiple pools of database peers.

 Why?
 ====